th-we/deskflow-wiki/Triaging-issues.md

 # Features

 1. If you believe it is in-scope for the product and is possible, then please add a comment saying so.
+1. Try to uncover if the root cause of a problem is being solved or if you're seeing [XY Problem](en.wikipedia.org/wiki/XY_problem).